-When it comes to fibroid symptoms like heavy bleeding, different doctors offer different treatments, but many opt for surgical removal or even hysterectomy (the complete removal of a woman’s uterus.)
-Since 1995, however, a different option has been available: like Dr. Fox and Dr. Hardee at Houston Fibroids, doctors can now treat fibroids with embolization, a process that cuts off blood flow to the fibroids, causing them to shrink without invasive surgery.
+When it comes to fibroid symptoms like heavy bleeding, different doctors offer different treatments.
+Unfortunately, hysterectomy (the complete removal of a woman’s uterus) is a top suggestion.
+Since 1995, fibroid doctors like Dr. Fox and Dr. Hardee offer embolization.
+This is a process that cuts off fibroids’ blood flow, shrinking them without invasive surgery.

-Known as the EMMY study, this Dutch trial followed 156 women for 10 years after they were treated for uterine fibroids.
-All of the women had symptoms that made them eligible for hysterectomies.
-Of these women, 81 were treated with embolization and 75 had hysterectomies.
-Ten years after their procedures, researchers questioned the women on their quality of life and came up with very interesting findings: of the women who had embolization, only 28 needed a hysterectomy.
-The remaining 53 women who avoided hysterectomies reported similar health satisfaction to those 75 women who were given immediate hysterectomies.
-In short, the results prove that hysterectomies typically don’y need to be the first plan of attack in a fibroid treatment plan.
+A 10-year Dutch study followed 156 women after their uterine fibroid treatments.
+All of the women had symptoms that could have been treated with hysterectomies.
+But 81 were treated with embolization and 75 had hysterectomies.
+Ten years later, the women reported their quality of life.
+And only 28 embolization patients still needed a hysterectomy!
+Plus, the 53 women who avoided hysterectomies were just as symptom-free as the 75 women who had hysterectomies right away.
+In short, the results prove that hysterectomies shouldn’t be the first plan of attack in a fibroid treatment plan.
 As study leader Jim Reekers says, “Uterine artery embolization is a well-documented and good alternative to hysterectomy for symptomatic uterine fibroids, on which all eligible patients should be counseled.”

 Find Out More